gregcaporaso/microbiogeo/doc/notes/mrpp.rst

 A = 1 - (observed delta / expected delta)

-Thus, an observed A value that is close to zero seems to indicate that there isn't evidence of clustering because the observed value of our delta statistic was very close to the expected delta value (which is obtained from permutations).
+Thus, an observed A value that is close to zero seems to indicate that there isn't evidence of differences between groups because the observed value of our delta statistic was very close to the expected delta value (which is obtained from permutations).

 MRPP tests whether there are differences between two or more groups of samples, but it may not always find differences in groups due to differences in means.